 Living Room Stories was released as a handmade limited edition.
 Due to the popularity of the first edition, a second edition was released.
-There are still some handmade copies of the second edition available to buy.
+There are handmade copies of the second edition still available to buy.
 I think the handmade format suit these stories the best, as such I have removed the kindle edition.
-Partly because I was never happy with how it felt on the kindle and in part because the stories are snapshots of memories and can be read in any order, which is less likely to occur on the kindle as there has to be a set order, whilst for the handmade edition each story is on a separate card.
+Partly because I was never happy with how it appeared on the kindle and in part because the stories are snapshots of memories and can be read in any order, which is less likely to occur on the kindle as there has to be a set order, whilst for the handmade edition each story is on a separate card.

 ‘I think what’s special is the sense of fragility he conveys.
 His characters, and his images, are all on the cusp of fading from view altogether.
 They are sous squeezed almost dry, yet in his stripped back grey prose the colours and hopes of what has leeched away return to haunt us long after we finish reading.
 The emotional power comes because we know these are characters who have lost but have never given up – and they wear that struggle in each word, as though Andy’s prose is a wrinkled skin covering them.
 His images, too, are of spaces in half light, on the border between desert and city, between construction and decay – places and things on the verge of not being.
 His work is made of layer after layer placed almost on top of one another to create something of utter simplicity.’
 Dan Holloway, Author